Refection based video streaming

 We designed Reflect to challenge the idea that everything needs to become optimised for efficiency and seamlessness.
 While these parameters are great for the easy user experience, it’s encouraging us to consume rather than reflect.
 We wanted to give this reflection back to the user to change the thought-model of why, what, and how we’re consuming video content.
 For the users wellbeing and the planet’s.

-Probe and prototype
+Probe and prototype driven process

 We experimented with different methods to design something that’s not meant to be a smooth user experience but rather to create friction.
 By mapping out the current journey we found where we could add friction.
 Probes